kit-cel/gr-gfdm/python/cython/README.md

 Compilation
 =====
-just run 'python setup.py build'.
+just run 'python setup.py build' from 'gr-gfdm/python'.
 If you want all build files to be located in the source directory, append '--inplace'.

 Functionality
 =====
-after compilation a *gfdm_wrapper* module is available in Python.
+after compilation a *cgfdm* module is available in Python.
 Just load it like any other Python module.
 It provides the interface for several blocks.
-See *gfdm_wrapper.pyx* for exposed objects and functions.
+See *cgfdm.pyx* for exposed objects and functions.

 Installation
 =====
-It is yet undecided where to install *gfdm_wrapper*.
-Suggestions are welcome.
-Installation simply implies copying the *.so file into a install directory.
+'python setup.py install' does install *cgfdm* along with *pygfdm*.
+The '--prefix >my_install_prefix<' option will install it into a custom directory.
+Afterwards 'import pygfdm' and 'import 'cgfdm' are available.